Week 1: How to Ask a Question in Psychological Science?

 The finding was widely reported as evidence that social media harms young people.
 Some investigators argued the conclusions were not strong enough: those teenagers who most frequently engaged with social media exhibited the lowest wellbeing scores, and the negative association is non-linear (Twenge et al., 2020).

-Questions about whether social media use harms young people remain live.
+Questions about whether social media use harms young people are in the news.
 On 18 February 2026, CNN reported testimony in ongoing litigation about adolescent social media use (link).
 Courts, legislators, and parents are making decisions right now on the basis of findings reported in scientific journals.

 Yet what do the associational findings really tell us?
 Can we move from associations to policy-relevant causal conclusions about whether social media use harms young people?
 If so, what steps would we need to take?
 And for whom would our conclusions generalise?